MarB-T/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-8-uppercase.py: Fuction that prints a string in uppercase followed by new line 9-print_last_digit.py: function to print the last digit of a number 10-add.py: function to add two integers and return sum
+8-uppercase.py: Fuction that prints a string in uppercase followed by new line 9-print_last_digit.py: function to print the last digit of a number 10-add.py: function to add two integers and return sum 11-pow.py: function that computes a to the power of b and return the value.